kparc/kcc/README.md

 This might feel a bit intense, but we hope the course is still lightweight enough to be completed in one session.

 This document is **not a k reference**.
-The majority of subjects are explored at depth sufficient to give a general impression, but by no means exhaustive.
+The majority of subjects are discussed at depth sufficient to give a solid general overview, but by no means exhaustive.

 ### who